bmoler68/HexaRoll/README.md

 # HexaRoll - Multi-Theme RPG Dice Rolling App

-**Copyright © 2024 Brian Moler.
+**Copyright © 2025 Brian Moler.
 All rights reserved.**

-A modern Android dice rolling application with multiple theme options (Cyberpunk, Fantasy, SCI-FI, Western, Ancient), built using Jetpack Compose with a comprehensive achievement system and persistent roll history.
+A modern Android dice rolling application with multiple theme options (Cyberpunk, Fantasy, SCI-FI, Western, Ancient), built using Jetpack Compose with a comprehensive achievement system, persistent roll history, and external app information links.

 > **Note**: This is a private, proprietary project owned by Brian Moler.
 This codebase is not open source and may not be copied, modified, or distributed without explicit permission.